dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

     style (see Section :ref:`sec-dustkappa-files`).
   * *10* Use the ``dustkapscatmat_*.inp`` input
     file style (see Section :ref:`sec-dustkapscatmat-files`).
-  * *-1* Use the ``dustopac_*.inp`` input file
-    style (see Section :ref:`sec-dustopac-oldstyle`).
-This is just a backward compatibility mode.
-Should be avoided if possible.

 * ``iquantum[i]``: For normal thermal grains this is 0.
 If, however, this grain species is supposed to be treated as a quantum-heated grain, then non-zero values are to be specified. *NOTE: At the moment the quantum heating is not yet implemented.
-Will be done in the near future.
+Will be done in the future, if users request it.
 Until then, please set this to 0!*

 * ``<name of dust species i>``: This is the name of the dust species (without blank spaces).
 This name is then glued to the base